Algeria crisis triggers Libya, Egypt oil security review

 "Automatically, when you have an incident like this, security will be on alert, we prepare ourselves," he said.

-A Western risk consultant, specialising on North Africa, said the security situation in Algeria could not be beefed up as quickly as in Libya.
+A Western risk consultant, specializing on North Africa, said the security situation in Algeria could not be beefed up as quickly as in Libya.

 "Westerners have been lulled by the idea that the state will provide security.
 Now they may want to increase it, but Algeria, being socialist, simply doesn't like the idea of private security," he said.